MainulDip/iOS-study/swift-ui-1.md

 - Icons : There are many system icons which can be listed/viewed using "SF Symbols" developer app (need to install it from apples's developer website).
 And can be inserted into views using : Image(systemName: "NameOfTheIcon")

 ### Background Color:
 Background color works with ZStack (depth stack).
-So everything needs to be inserted into it.
+So everything needs to be inserted into
 ```swuft
 ZStack {
     Color(.lightGray)